influxdata/iot-api-js/README.md

 - Create and manage InfluxDB authorizations (API tokens and permissions).
 - Write and query device metadata in InfluxDB.
 - Write and query telemetry data in InfluxDB.
-- Generate data visualizations with the InfluxDB UI libraries.
+- Generate data visualizations with the InfluxDB Giraffe library.

 ## Get started

+To learn how to create the app from scratch, follow the IoT Starter tutorial.
-To run the app, follow the IoT Starter tutorial or do the following:
+To run the app, do the following:

+1. If you don't already have an InfluxDB instance, [create an InfluxDB Cloud account](https://www.influxdata.com/products/influxdb-cloud/) or [install InfluxDB OSS](https://www.influxdata.com/products/influxdb/).
-1. Clone this repository to your machine.
+2. Clone this repository to your machine.
-2. Change to the directory--for example, enter the following code into the terminal:
+3. Change to the directory--for example, enter the following code into the terminal:

    ```bash
    cd ./iot-api-js
    ```

-3. If you haven't already, install [Node.js](https://nodejs.org/).
+4. If you haven't already, install [Node.js](https://nodejs.org/).
-4. With `node` installed, run `npm install` (included with Node.js) to install project dependencies.
+5. With `node` installed, run `npm install` (included with Node.js) to install the project dependencies.
-5. Add a `./.env.local` file that contains the following configuration variables:
+6. Add a `./.env.local` file that contains the following configuration variables:

    ```bash
    # Local environment secrets